 The primary criteria for list inclusion is whether a company’s employees themselves say their organisation is a great workplace.
 Two-thirds of the scoring of each company is based on employees’ responses to a randomly distributed employee survey, which is taken anonymously and is a representative sample of each company’s population.
 The remaining third is based on our analysis of the company’s programmes and practices compared with other applicants.

 We conduct several audits of the data that we receive to ensure that we receive accurate data, and will disqualify companies if we find that surveys have not been distributed randomly or there was any pressure to reply in a certain manner.
 If you have additional information you feel would be important to bring to our attention, please contact us through the website of the country that has hosted your list competition and let us know.
 It is absolutely essential for the integrity of our evaluations that we ensure we are receiving accurate data, and we welcome you to contact us if you have reason to believe this is not the case so we can pursue this with your organisation.

-These regional lists are produced out of our global headquarters and determined based on data collected through individual countries’ list applications in Latin America and Europe.
+These regional lists are produced out of our global headquarters and determined based on data collected through individual countries’ list applications within Asia.